AusClimateService/npcp/reports/phase1/phase1_report.md

 to more sophisticated multi-variate approaches.

-Through a series of NPCP meetings and workshops on the topic of bias correction, five methods were identified as being available for use by the ACS right now:
+Through a series of NPCP meetings and workshops on the topic of bias correction, five methods were identified as being available for use by the ACS at that time:
 - Equi-distant/ratio Cumulative Density Function (CDF) matching (ECDFm; univariate)
 - Quantile Matching for Extremes (QME; univariate)
 - Quantile Delta Change (QDC; univariate)